 The reporter and scientist work together to investigate a mysterious prisoner onboard a stolen ship, a case of impersonation, and a good possibility of piracy.
 It would help if all reporters had Kent’s super hearing and could twist a steel door off its hinges to get at information.
 (But would it be ethical?)

-Blog posts about series episodes:
+Additional JHeroes blog posts about series episodes:

 - Flights of fantasy: The unauthorized but true story of radio & TV’s Adventures of Superman, by Michael J. Hayde; Albany, Ga.: Bear Manor Media, 2009.